maryferrer/online-business-card/README.md

-# Mary Ferrer's online business card.
+#### Mary Ferrer's online business card.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+A static, responsive webpage made using React.